givenand/aws-kinesis-video-webrtc-workshop/workshop/content/2-kvswebrtc/2a-building-ios/_index.en.md

 7. To build and run, click the play button on the XCode menu.

+Note: This sample will only work if you have a physical iOS device connected via a lightening cable.

 ## Run the iOS Sample Application

 Building the iOS sample application installs the AWSKinesisVideoWebRTCDemoApp on your iOS device.
 Using this app, you can verify live audio/video streaming between mobile, web and IoT device clients (camera).
 The procedure below describes some of these scenarios.

 Complete the following steps:

 On your iOS device, open AWSKinesisVideoWebRTCDemoApp and login using the AWS user credentials from Set Up an AWS Account and Create an Administrator.
 (Note: Cognito settings can be tuned through your Cognito User Pool in the AWS management Console)

 On successful sign-in, the channel configuration view is displayed where the channel-name, client-id (optional) and region-name have to be configured.